-Opened in 1965 to serve families whose children were affected by polio, Princess Basma Center has expanded its mission to treat and empower children with a wide range of disabilities and offer support to their families by providing an array of therapies and rehabilitation services, a residential program for mothers and children, adult physical therapy, and a sheltered vocational workshop for adults with disabilities.
-The Center was directed for 30 years by Mrs. Betty Majaj, a visionary leader who built up the Center’s services and launched the first Inclusive School in Palestine in 1987.
+Opened in 1965 to serve families whose children were affected by polio, Jerusalem Princess Basma Centre (JPBC) has expanded its mission to treat and empower children with a wide range of disabilities and offer support to their families by providing an array of therapies and rehabilitation services, a residential program for mothers and children, and outreach services to community clinics across the West Bank.

-The Center also runs an academic K-12 inclusive school.
-Of the more than 400 students enrolled, nearly 40% are children with disabilities.
+The Centre also runs an academic K-12 inclusive school.
+Of the more than 450 students enrolled, nearly 40% are children with disabilities.
 The school is a model for creating inclusive education programs that can be replicated in schools across the West Bank to provide children with disabilities equal educational opportunities.

-In 2011 Princess Basma Center launched the first and only classroom and therapeutic services available to Palestinian children with autism.
-As part of its mission, the Center works to advocate for children with disabilities and their families and raise awareness in the wider community about the rights of the disabled.
+In 2011 the Centre launched the first and only classroom and therapeutic services available to Palestinian children with autism.
+As part of its mission, the Centre works to advocate for children with disabilities and their families and raise awareness in the wider community about the rights of the disabled.